-Irregularities, including fraud, are instances of non-compliance with laws and regulations.
+Irregularities, including fraud, are instances of non compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
 The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below.

-We considered the nature of the Company's industry and its control environment, and reviewed the Company's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
-We also enquired of management and the Directors about their own identification and assessment of the risks of irregularities, including those that are specific to the Company's business sector.
+We considered the nature of the Company's industry and its control environment, and reviewed the Company's documentation of its policies and procedures relating to fraud and compliance with laws and regulations.
+We also enquired of management about its own identification and assessment of the risks of irregularities, including those that are specific to the Company's business sector.